discipl/core/README.md

 ```

 ### `get`
 Returns the claim in a JSON-LD object the given link links to.
 This object also includes a link to the previous claim in the channel if it exists.
 The ssid object is optional but may be needed if the information retrieval is permissioned in which case the ssid is used for identification.
-The return value has the form: {data:claimdata, previous:prevlink}
+The return value has the form: {data:claimdata, previous:prevlink}.

 ```
 async get(link, (ssid))